bracesoftware/discord-connector/README.md

 # discord-connector
-Useful includes for the Discord Connector Plugin.
+Useful includes for the discord-connector plugin.
-BCMD1: A simple command proccesor made for discord-connector.
-NOTE: If you do not include discord-connector, it will be included.
+# includes
+Command processors for discord-connector, These includes make it eazier to interact with the plugin.
+# ASI
+An ASI that relates discord to your SAMP client, Showing information about the server, Hostname & IP & time elapsed.
+You can know all about it here: https://github.com/Hual/samp-discord-plugin